The Edinburgh Festival Fringe Society is working hard to reduce the Fringe’s impact on the environment.

 - We’re working to reduce the number of printed programmes we produce – we printed 350,000 in 2019, a reduction of 45,000 from 2017.
 We’re also placing more of an emphasis on digital solutions so that we can reduce the print run further.

-- We provide several free services to help participants reduce their waste at the end of the Fringe, including:
+- We inform, influence and encourage artists to reduce their carbon footprint, and provide several free services to help participants reduce their waste at the end of the Fringe, including:

 - a ‘swap shop’ service for unwanted props, sets and costumes